ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

 templateKey: team-page
 title: Our Team
 team-members:
-  - bio: >-
-      Graham created Assembly Solutions in 1995 aged 35 after always having a passion to building a leading electrical sub-contract manufacturer.
+  - bio: Graham created Assembly Solutions in 1995 aged 35 after always having a passion to building a leading electrical sub-contract manufacturer.
-      Electrical wiring came natural to Graham from a very early age after his father Terry taught him how to wire his first plug aged only  4!
+      Electrical wiring came natural to Graham from a very early age after his father Terry taught him how to wire his first plug aged 4!
 Attending Manchester University to qualify in Electrical Engineering, Graham went on to work for electrical giants Phillips and Triscan before creating ASL.

-      Being extremely sporty and competitive Graham won the National cycling race in 2020.
+      Graham is the current UK's Cycling Champion after winning the title in 2020!
     interests:
       - cycling
       - golf